Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 - Location: Miami, Florida

-Watch Adebayo, Julius Randle and tons of other NBA stars in action with a free trial to Fubo.
+Watch Bam Adebayo, Randle and tons of other NBA stars in action with a free trial to Fubo.

 Heat's Last Game